PhoenixBros/ChatRangler/README.md

 Description:
 Chat Wrangler is a program that combines the inputs from chat and a lugged in controller.
 The result is a fun and chaotic way to play games while streaming.
-In my experience, as a small streamer, it leads to a game of fighting of the occasional malicious input.
+In my experience, as a small streamer, it leads to a game of fighting off the occasional malicious input.
-But i would expect that if your stream has enough viewers the the expirience will change drastically.
+But i would expect that if your stream has enough viewers the experience will change drastically.
-And it would truly lead to an experience like herding cats.
+And it would lead to an experience like herding cats.

 Backstory: